ics-iot-bootcamp/cerberus_research/README.md

 ![alt text](https://raw.githubusercontent.com/ics-iot-bootcamp/cerberus_research/master/endless.png)
 -Latest version contains Endless Foreground Service taken from;
 https://robertohuertas.com/2019/06/29/android_foreground_services/

 -Communication parameters of latest version are abbreviated.
-This one is not.
+In the this one they aren't.

 This repository currently has two tools that can be used.